-The safety of raw milk products is ensured through:
+The safety of raw milk cheese is ensured through:

-- Controls on production, collection and transport that determine the initial level of an identified hazard in the raw milk at the start of processing. - The intrinsic physico-chemical characteristics of the raw milk product. - Controls during processing.
+- controls on production, collection and transport that determine the initial level of an identified hazard in the raw milk at the start of processing. - the intrinsic physico-chemical characteristics of the raw milk cheese. - controls during processing.